reddit/devvit/devvit-docs/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+Note:

+- Changes does not appear on snoodev env can only be tested locally

 ### Build

 ```